MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-keyboard.md

 ---
-Description: The SetPowerState method of the CIM\_Keyboard class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: f51cc589-b103-468c-89a5-2bfff4868ff2 ms.tgt_platform: multiple
+description: The SetPowerState method of the CIM\_Keyboard class sets the desired power state for a logical device and when a device should be put into that state. ms.assetid: f51cc589-b103-468c-89a5-2bfff4868ff2 ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_Keyboard class